belapferreira/dhis2-dashboard/README.md

 **In progress**

-I'm learning about unitary tests and I've already implemented a few tests and I imagine that there are many others to add.
+I'm studying about unit tests, I've already implemented a few tests and there are many others to add.

 - [ ] Add tests.